rakeshsinha31/recommendation-service/README.md

 ## Description
 Product recommendation application, based on customer's transaction history.
-This repo contains two projects:
+This repo contains two Microservices (Yeah!
+I know each MS should have its own repo :-( )

 1. Recommender:
    This project has two applications - Auth and Recon.
 This exposes endpoints to: